Admission requirements

 In addition, the following requirements must be met:

-- The bachelor's degree programme must include a minimum of 45 ECTS credits on courses relevant to Anthropology, from a bachelor’s degree programme in Anthropology or the equivalent.
+• The Bachelor's degree programme must include a minimum of 30 ECTS credits on courses relevant to Anthropology, from a Bachelor’s degree programme in Anthropology or the equivalent.